A semilinear Black and Scholes partial differential equation for valuing American options: approximate solutions and convergence

 Abstract

-}, we proved that the American (call/put) option valuation problem can be stated in terms of one single semilinear Black and Scholes partial differential equation set in a fixed domain.
-The semilinear Black and Scholes equation constitutes a starting point for designing and analyzing a variety of 'easy to implement' numerical schemes for computing the value of an American option.
-To demonstrate this feature, we propose and analyze an upwind finite difference scheme of 'predictor-corrector type' for the semilinear Black and Scholes equation.
-We prove that the approximate solutions generated by the predictor--corrector scheme respect the early exercise constraint and that they converge uniformly to the the American option value.
+In [7], we proved that the American (call/put) option valuation problem can be stated in terms of one single semilinear Black and Scholes partial differential equation set in a fixed domain.
+The semilinear Black and Scholes equation constitutes a starting point for designing and analyzing a variety of “easy to implement” numerical schemes for computing the value of an American option.
+To demonstrate this feature, we propose and analyze an upwind finite difference scheme of “predictor-corrector type” for the semilinear Black and Scholes equation.
+We prove that the approximate solutions generated by the predictor-corrector scheme respect the early exercise constraint and that they converge uniformly to the the American option value.
 A numerical example is also presented.
-Besides the predictor--corrector schemes, other methods for constructing approximate solution sequences are discussed and analyzed as well.
+Besides the predictor-corrector schemes, other methods for constructing approximate solution sequences are discussed and analyzed as well.

 Cite this article